bernie4375/FCL-potential-autoISF/README.md

 13. Other Avenues to Full Closed Loop
      13.1 FCL using AAPS Master and Automations
      13.2  dynamicISF used for Full Closed Loop
-     13.3   Methods involving simple Meal Announcement that might be stretched into a FCL 13.3.1  Boost
+     13.3   Methods involving simple Meal Announcement that might be stretched into a FCL (see also 7.)
+             13.3.1  Boost
              13.3.2  AIMI
              13.3.3  EatingNow